 If you have watched my vlogs, then you’ll know that I’m an avid Olympus user currently using an Olympus OMD EM1ii as my weapon of choice.
 This week has been particularly worrying for any Olympus owner after all the news of Olympus selling its camera business to a company called JIP.
 I thought I would pen my personal thoughts on my future with the Olympus brand.

 I’ll be honest if you look at Micro Four Thirds on paper and compare them to other systems such as APS-C and Full Frame, you’ll probably find that Micro Four Thirds lack in many ways.
-Yes, it’s a system that has some compromises but some of its faults are easily overcome and more than make up for the comfort and ease as use.
+Yes, it’s a system that has some compromises but some of its faults are easily overcome and more than makeup for the comfort and ease of use.
 I have penned my thoughts for using Micro Four Thirds if you want to read further.

 My thoughts on the sale of Olympus.